-- Investigate plants as model organisms for understanding basic biology, as evolving systems displaying both the unity and diversity of life, and as living systems that scale from genome to organism to biosphere. (faculty list, research themes)
+- Study plants as model organisms for understanding the basic biology of diverse evolving and living systems (faculty list, research themes)

-- Understand the physical-chemical properties of soils and the basis for soil impact on plant productivity and microbial communities, as well as carbon, nutrient, and related fluxes. (faculty list, research themes)
+- Understand the properties of soils and the basis for soil impact on plant productivity, microbial communities, and nutrient fluxes. (faculty list, research themes)

-- Investigate the diversity of plant-associated microbes and the rapidly evolving molecular/cellular contacts between microbes and plants that explain interactions ranging from beneficial to pathogenic. (faculty list, research themes)
+- Investigate the diversity of plant-associated microbes and the evolving molecular/cellular contacts between microbes and plants. (faculty list, research themes)

-- Develop and deploy crop systems that use plant genomic diversity and field-data systems to maximize productivity, minimize resource inputs, and increase tolerance of abiotic environmental stresses (faculty list, research themes).
+- Develop and deploy crop systems that use genomic diversity and field-data systems to maximize productivity, minimize resource inputs, and increase stress tolerance (faculty list, research themes).